IshaanOhri/FreeChat/README.md

-FreeChat

-An android application that lets to chat with another device withoout internet!
+FreeChat is an android application that lets to chat with another device withoout internet!